About Us

 2000

-Together with the Consortium, the research on Cultural Districts is presented: a new development model that considers cultural heritage as “capital”.
+Together with the Consortium, Civita presented its study on Cultural Districts: a new development model that considers cultural heritage as “capital”.

 2001

-The fifth Civita report, “Museum against Museum: Strategies, tools, results” on the application of the Ronchey Law, is published.
+Civita published its fifth report, “Museum against Museum: Strategies, tools, results”, on the application of the Ronchey Law.

 2002

-Civita opens its first local office in Milan, after the opening of the one in Naples.
+Civita opened its first local office in Milan after the one in Naples.

 2003

-On 26 March, President Ciampi receives Civita at the Quirinale.
+On 26 March, President Ciampi received Civita at the Quirinale Palace.

 2004

-The sixth report, “Culture at stake: The new frontiers of museums, education and cultural industry in the age of interactivity”, is published.
+Civita published its sixth report, “Culture at stake: The new frontiers of museums, education and cultural industry in the age of interactivity”.

 2006

-Civita’s commitment began, which lasted for many years, in the enhancement of historical routes, and in particular of the Via Francigena, with a project dedicated to the route in Tuscany and Lazio.
+Civita commenced its enduring commitment to enhancing historical routes, particularly the Via Francigena, with a project dedicated to stretches of the trail in Tuscany and Lazio.

 2007

-“Training is worth a fortune: Cultural heritage, knowledge and occupation”, the seventh Civita report, is published.
+Civita published its seventh report, “Training is worth a heritage fortune: Cultural heritage, learning and jobs”.

-In November, Civita celebrates its twentieth anniversary in Civita di Bagnoregio, in the presence of the President of the Republic Giorgio Napolitano, and presents the volume “Recovering the past to design the future: Civita 1987-2007”.
+In November, on the occasion of its twentieth anniversary in Civita di Bagnoregio, attended by the President of the Republic Giorgio Napolitano, the Association presented the volume “Recovering the past to design the future: Civita 1987–2007”.

-The Civita Consortium interrupts its activity, which will be transferred to the Civita Association Study Centre.
+The Civita Consortium interrupted its activity, which was transferred to the Civita Study Centre.

 2008

-The eighth Civita report, “Web Galaxy: Culture in the Network”, dedicated to the theme of technology and culture, is published.
+Civita published its eight report, “Web Galaxy: Culture in the Network”, dedicated to the theme of technology and culture.

-The Civita Association promotes historical itineraries in Southern Italy through the initiative “Rome-Jerusalem: Along the Francigena pilgrims’ routes of the South”.
+Associazione Civita promoted historical itineraries in Southern Italy through the initiative “Rome-Jerusalem: Along the Via Francigena pilgrimage trails of the South”.

 2009

-In April, the founder of Civita, Gianfranco Imperatori, Secretary General of the Association, passes away.
+In April, the founder of Civita, Gianfranco Imperatori, Secretary General of the Association, passed away.

 2010

-Civita collaborates in the organisation of the first “Art and Culture” summit of Il Sole 24Ore, presenting the results of the research project entitled “The Value of Culture”, promoted within the activities of the companies associated with Civita in the field of culture and art.
+Civita participated in the organisation of the first “Art and Culture” summit of the Il Sole 24Ore newspaper, presenting the results of the research project entitled “The Value of Culture”, promoted as part of the activities undertaken by companies associated with Civita in the field of culture and art.

 2011

-The ninth Civita report, “Citymorphosis: Cultural Policies for Changing Cities”, on cultural policies and urban development, is published.
+Civita published its ninth report, “Citymorphosis: Cultural Policies for Changing Cities”, on cultural policies and urban development.

 2012

-The Association presents the first volume of the series “The Art of Producing Art”, aimed at investigating the role and dynamics of the cultural and creative industry.
+The Association presented the first volume of the series “The Art of Producing Art”, aimed at investigating the role and evolution of the cultural and creative industry.

-On the 25th anniversary of its establishment, Civita celebrates with a great event at the MAXXI-Museo Nazionale delle Arti del XXI secolo in Rome.
+On the 25th anniversary of its foundation, Civita celebrated with a great event at the MAXXI-Museo Nazionale delle Arti del XXI secolo in Rome.

 2013

-Gianni Letta is appointed as the new President.
+Gianni Letta was appointed as the new President.

 2014

-The second volume of the series entitled “The art of producing art” is released, focused on the design sector.
+The second volume of the “The art of producing art” series was published, focused on the design sector.

 2015

-The Civita Association strongly supports the appeal promoted by the President of the Lazio Region, Nicola Zingaretti, to save Civita di Bagnoregio.
+Associazione Civita strongly supported the appeal promoted by the President of the Lazio Region, Nicola Zingaretti, to save Civita di Bagnoregio.

 2016

-The tenth Civita report, “#Socialmuseums”, dedicated to the relationship between social media and cultural institutions, is published.
+The tenth Civita report, “#Socialmuseums”, dedicated to the relationship between social media and cultural institutions, was published.

 2017

-The third volume of the series “The art of producing art” is released, dedicated to competitiveness and innovation in culture and tourism.
+The third volume of the series “The art of producing art” was issued, dedicated to competitiveness and innovation in culture and tourism.

 2018

-The Civita Association, with eleven associated companies, carries out the project “WeACT3- Acting together: Technology for art, culture, tourism and the region”, to enhance the Barberini Corsini National Galleries through innovative technological solutions.
+Associazione Civita, with eleven associated companies, undertook the project “WeACT3- Acting together: Technology for art, culture, tourism and local communities”, to enhance the value of the Barberini Corsini National Galleries through innovative technological solutions.

 2019

-The eleventh Civita report, “Millennials and culture in the digital age”, dedicated to consumption and cultural planning between the present and the future, is published.
+The eleventh Civita report, “Millennials and culture in the digital age”, dedicated to current and future public consumption and cultural planning, was published.

 2020

-The Civita Association creates, in collaboration with the Contemporary Art Foundations Committee and Intesa Sanpaolo, a study with detailed mapping of private contemporary art organisations in Italy.
+In collaboration with the Contemporary Art Foundations Committee and Intesa Sanpaolo Bank, the Association published a study illustrating a detailed mapping of private contemporary art organisations in Italy.

-During the first national lockdown to limit the spread of the covid-19 pandemic, the Association launches a writing contest by publishing an ebook entitled “Stories and images: Memory and testimony of experiences during the time of Covid-19”.
+During the first national lockdown to limit the spread of the Covid-19 pandemic, the Association launched a writing contest by publishing an e-book entitled “Stories and images: Memory and testimony of experiences during the time of Covid-19”.

 2021